ARE YOU AN ALUMNUS

 Each year, the Suncoast Foundation recognizes one alumnus with the Charger Spirit Alumni Award.
 Nominated by Suncoast Foundation, each winner has demonstrated amazing achievement since graduation in their diverse careers.
+In addition, the Suncoast Foundation also highlights alumni in our quarterly newsletter.
 Congratulations to these amazing alumni!

 2019: Eric Schwartz, Class of 2001, For Achievement in Innovation

 Eric Schwartz is the manager of the Center for Strategic Intelligence at Florida Power & Light Company and NextEra Energy.
 He is responsible for forecasting, piloting and implementing cutting-edge technology in the unmanned drone space.
 He has served in other roles at the company, including Quality Deployment Lead, Smart Grid & Innovation Manager, Reliability Program Manager and Delivery Assurance Lead.

 2016: Louis Beryl, Class of 1998, For Achievement in Entrepreneurship